Ritikakalia1/Real_Time_Privacy_Guardianship_in_XR_Metaverses_via_AI_Driven_Behavioral_Analytics-/README.md

 | Annotated frames | 993,636 (60% benign / 40% threat) |

-Full per-fold tables, ablations, and baseline comparisons are summarized in the e-poster (`paper/`) and reproduced by the pipeline's output figures.
+Full per-fold tables, ablations, and baseline comparisons are summarized in the e-poster (`BehaviorShield_ePoster.pptx`) and reproduced by the pipeline's output figures.

 ## How it works